-In the course of the last 10 years, I have been trying pretty much all the headphones in existence, owning mostly, reviewing many, writing impressions.
-I have also had experience in tuning certain orthodynamics, and, at some point, I started cultivating a strong passion towards digital reproduction, the main concerns involved, what makes tonality right, how music relates with my psyche, and what makes me resonate.
+In the course of the last 12 years, I have been trying pretty much all the headphones in existence, owning most of them, reviewing many, writing impressions.
+I also had experience in tuning certain orthodynamics, and, at some point, I started cultivating a strong passion towards digital reproduction, especially concerning what makes tonality right, how music relates with my psyche, and what makes me resonate.

-I have been interested in the topic of “neutrality”, both as playback of a recording (being ‘true’ to the recording), and, perhaps more importantly, “neutrality towards the listener”.
-The “Hall of Mirrors” mentioned in the website logo springs from the idea that most involving music, for us, plays with the projection of ourselves.
+I have been interested in the topic of “neutrality”, both as playback of a recording (how to make the reproduction ‘true’ to the recording), and, perhaps more importantly, “neutrality towards the listener”.
+The “Hall of Mirrors” mentioned in the website logo springs from the idea that most involving music playback, for us, interacts with the projection of ourselves.
 It’s also the title of a hypnotic song written by Kraftwerk.

 Due to interactions with many interesting personalities in the audio world (ranging from Moray James, cable manufacturer from Canada, to John Wright, holder of Museatex, to Kevin Gilmore, Pat Di Giacomo, Romy The Cat and several others), I started to build up more and more knowledge, refining my tastes and expectations.

 I learnt the pleasure of investigating the obscure science of cables, in order to understand how they can condition the sound so much, and what qualities can be considered desirable.